RichardForshaw/resume/mkd-blog/docs/blog/articles/2022-12-AI-and-the-future-revolution.markdown

 ## The New Disruptor

 Freelancing websites like Fiverr.com have thrived on small tasks that require targetted skill.
-These skills are generally things which are not difficult to learn and includes some creativity.
-For example I know how to use basic drawing packages, and I can create simple pictures myself, but I don't really want to put hours of effort into designing a logo (such as for this site).
+These skills are generally things which are not difficult to learn and include some creativity.
+For example I know how to use basic drawing packages, and I can create simple pictures myself, but I don't really want to put hours of effort into designing a logo.
 But for hundreds of people out there, they have learned this skill and can apply it quickly and repetitively in many contexts.
 Other examples may be making collages in Photoshop, generating icon sets for websites or proofreading and writing copy.

 ![NVidia AI models](images/ai/nvidia-ai-models.jpg)

 These narrow-skilled services are square in the sights of upcoming AI models.
 I have recently seen an AI model which not only generates 3D rendered graphics, it actually generates the underlying models and textures, which means that you can then continue to fine-tune them yourself and integrate them more easily into the project you required them for.
-On YouTube there is a mini-industry to provide thumbnail pictures for YouTube Videos.
-There are also background soundtracks and titles for videos.
+On YouTube there is a mini-industry to provide thumbnail pictures for Videos.
+There are also background soundtracks and title design.
 Content creators often want to focus on the content itself, and so outsource these tasks to others.
 But the new creative AI is on the verge of changing all that.

 What other industries are in AI's sights?
-You can use AI to generate photo-realistic random faces, potentially doing away the need for a model or stock photo site.
+You can use AI to generate [photo-realistic random faces](https://www.pnas.org/doi/10.1073/pnas.2120481119), potentially doing away the need for a model or stock photo site.
 There is AI-generated music, including a [whole album](https://artsandculture.google.com/story/12-songs-created-by-ai-barbican-centre/VwVhbAD7QslgLA?hl=en) from artist Brian Eno.
 All of these industries and their creators will soon face a very important choice - position your service somehow between the customer and the AI, or face unwinnable competition of never-sleeping systems that can replicate the service in a matter of minutes, day or night.

 ## The Importance of Understanding